— Jorge Luis Borges

-Born on this day in Buenos Aires, philosopher and writer Jorge Luis Borges (1899-1986) was a sensitive child who admired Cervantes' Don Quixote and always wanted to write.
+Born on this day in Buenos Aires, philosopher and writer Jorge Luis Borges (1899–1986) was a thoughtful child who admired Cervantes's Don Quixote* and dreamed from an early age of becoming a writer.

-The Borges family moved to Europe in 1914 where young Jorge excelled academically and was inspired by the philosophy of Schopenhauer and poetry of Walt Whitman.
+In 1914, his family moved to Europe.
+Young Jorge excelled academically and found deep inspiration in the philosophy of Schopenhauer and the poetry of Walt Whitman.

-"We have these two ideas: the belief that dreams are part of waking, and the other, the splendid one, the belief of the poets: that all of waking is a dream.
-There is no difference between the two," he once admitted.
+“We have these two ideas: the belief that dreams are part of waking, and the other, the splendid one, the belief of the poets: that all of waking is a dream.
+There is no difference between the two,” he reflected.

 “Nothing is built on stone,” he said.
 “All is built on sand, but we must build as if the sand were stone.”